 Beginning in the early 1980's, a great deal of space in management literature was dedicated to attempts to link various intangible aspects of an organization, such as organizational culture, to organizational performance.
 The express or implied rationale was that managers could somehow enhance organizational performance by adhering to what often were prescriptive lists of techniques to "manage" culture.
 Taking that somewhat problematic concept one step further, Zhang, Tian and Qi (2006) published a study of 164 Chinese manufacturing companies which they asserted demonstrated a correlation between strong "organizational memory" and positive organizational performance.
 This study examines that conclusion of Zhang, Tian and Qi (2006) in light of the collapse of Studebaker Corporation forty years earlier.
-It suggests that the broad attempt to link organizational memory and organizational performance should be viewed with caution, and that the utility of organizational memory to enhance organizational performance may be somewhat limited.
+It suggests that the broad attempt to link organizational memory and organizational performance may be somewhat limited.
 This study recommends further qualitative case studies to understand the concept of organizational memory and its impact.